theory + experiment = fmc2

 What are functional materials?

-They are materials that contain one or more properties that can be significantly altered in a controlled environment by external stimuli, such as light, electric/magnetic field, temperature, chemical environment, etc.
+These are materials that have one or more properties that can be significantly altered in a controlled environment by external stimuli such as light, electric/magnetic field, temperature, chemical environment, etc.

-It is found in all classes of materials as for example polymers, organic molecules, metals, ceramics, metal-organic frameworks, etc.
+They occur in all classes of materials, such as polymers, organic molecules, metals, ceramics, metal-organic frameworks, etc.

-It can be applied in a broad range of technological devices as for example in solar cells, sensors, catalysts, functional foods, drugs, membranes, memories, displays, and telecommunication.
+They can be used in a wide variety of engineering devices, such as solar cells, sensors, catalysts, functional foods, drugs, membranes, memories, displays, and telecommunications.

 The importance of paradigm shift in the design process